 Luckily, you have many ways to help your cat better cope with the fireworks.
-Your cat might not be totally comfortable with the event, but you can minimize his stress and help keep him safe.
-But don’t wait until the last minute — you’ll need to do some preparation up front to be effective and to truly help your cat.
+Your cat might not be totally comfortable with the event, but you can minimize their stress and help keep them safe.
+But don’t wait until the last minute — you’ll need to do some preparation up front to be effective and to truly help your furry friend.

 - Your vet can prescribe medication: If you know your cat has a strong, negative reaction to fireworks, then be sure to discuss this with your vet well ahead of time.
-Depending on how stressed and upset your cat becomes, your vet may want to prescribe a medication to calm and lightly sedate your cat.
+Depending on how stressed and upset your cat becomes, your vet may want to prescribe medication to calm and lightly sedate your cat.
 Discuss dosage information and, if you haven’t given your cat a pill before, ask your vet to walk you through the process while you’re still in the office.

 - You can get a ThunderShirt for your cat: You can take other steps, regardless of whether you plan on medicating your cat.
 ThunderShirts for cats use hug-like pressure to help keep your kitty feeling safe and secure during frightening events like thunderstorms and fireworks.
 Consider buying a ThunderShirt ahead of time.
-Fit it to your cat when he is relaxed and calm, and practice getting it on and off so you’ll be prepared for the fireworks.
+Fit it to your cat when they’re relaxed and calm, and practice getting it on and off so you’ll be prepared for the fireworks.

 - Research local events: Look up the dates and times when you can expect to hear fireworks at your house.
 While you can’t always completely anticipate fireworks events, being prepared for the ones that are scheduled can ensure that you’re ready to help your cat through them.

-Navigating the Fourth of July fireworks with your cat can be a challenge, even with preparation.
-Keep in mind that you can do everything right, but your cat may still be frightened and might hide where you can’t find him.
+Navigating the 4th of July fireworks with your cat can be a challenge, even with preparation.
+Keep in mind that you can do everything right, but your cat may still be frightened and might hide where you can’t find them.
 Double-check that all your doors and windows are closed, and do your best to just wait things out.
-Cats and fireworks aren’t a good mix, but the calmer that you can stay and the quieter the environment you can provide, the better your cat will be able to get through this event.
+Cats and fireworks aren’t a good mix, but the calmer you can stay and the quieter the environment you can provide, the better your cat will be able to get through this event.